Click HERE for 2020 Submission Instructions

 ► Consistent and appropriate citation of sources.

+Assessing the "substantial" use of Manuscripts and Archives materials is tricky, but as a benchmark, approximately one quarter of the primary sources used should be from collection materials held in Manuscripts and Archives, or MSSA collection material should significantly inform answers to the major questions addressed in your essay.
 Essays from any department are eligible for consideration.
 Faculty and others may encourage submissions, but students must submit the essays themselves for prize consideration.
-Prizewinning essays are published in EliScholar.
-The essay prize submission and judging process takes place each year in March-April.
+Prize winning essays are published in EliScholar.
+The essay prize submission and judging process takes place each year in April.
+Submission instructions are provided on this guide during the annual submission window.